Client Communication Guidelines

 Financial

 Techs should never discuss any prices, assessment charges, costs, discounts, labor charges, etc. with customers.
-No one is authorized to discuss what the customer may or may not be entitled to except Roberta and sometimes the Office Admin.
+No one is authorized to discuss what the customer may or may not be entitled to except Roberta and sometimes the office admin.

 We don’t expect everyone to memorize our somewhat complicated billing policies, which is why we expect that you will not say anything to customers about what they may or may not be entitled to.
 If they have a billing concern, ask them to please call the office about it and we will promptly work with them to resolve it.